Jabber

 About Jabber

 Greetings, my name's Jabber (online persona).
-I'm twenty-two years old, a college graduate with an art degree, and I have a passion and love for storytelling.
-LoTr, The Hobbit, Narnia, Harry Potter, How to Train Your Dragon, Anime, Manga, I've consumed so much fantasy it's not even funny.
+I'm a twenty-three-year-old college graduate with an art degree, and I have a passion and love for storytelling.
+LoTr, The Hobbit, Narnia, Harry Potter, How to Train Your Dragon, Anime, Manga- I've consumed so much fantasy it's not even funny.
 The most significant aspect I have always taken from consuming that media is the story, which drove me into DnD as a whole.
 2014 was when I really took a look at D&D as a whole.
 When I was at Books-A-Million with my mother, I convinced her to get me the Phandelver starter set, and from there, I never looked back.
 I fell in love with the game, and soon began meeting people who shared that joy.
 Eventually, I found myself behind the screen, running one-shots and crafting my own stories.
 When I got a job, buying books and commissioning art soon found their way into my life, followed by a plethora of Kickstarters.
 But my joy was seeing the players cheer, laugh, and cry as they explored the games I ran; it's what drives me to this day to run games.
 Now, here I am, wanting to bring what I can to the table as a professional GM, as a true testament to myself and what I have learned over the years.
 If you trust me with your time and character, it would be a great honor, and I will ensure you have the best time possible, feeling the same joy I do while running games.

 At a glance